Autonomous Quantum Error Correction of Spin-Oscillator Hybrid Qubits

-The essence of the hybrid encoding is that the additional DV degree of freedom enables perfect orthogonalization of the codewords.
-Hybrid encoding can protect the encoded qubit from phase-flips, as CV parts of logical $X$ eigenstates are macroscopically distinct for a large $|\alpha|$.
-The logical $X$ operation is implemented by simply applying a Pauli $X$ operation on the local qubit ($\hat{X}_\mathrm{L} = \hat{\sigma}_x$).
-The logical $Z$ operation can be implemented either as a product of a phase-flip on the DV part and a bosonic $\pi$-rotation (parity operator), or via a spin-dependent displacement followed by a phase-flip ($\hat{Z}_\mathrm{L} = \hat{\sigma}_z\otimes e^{i\pi\hat{n}}\ \mathrm{or}\ \ |-\rangle_s {}_s\langle +| \otimes\hat{D}(-2\alpha) + |+\rangle_s{}_s\langle -| \otimes\hat{D}(2\alpha)$).
-The displacement-type logical $Z$ operation can be realized by using a spin-dependent force~\cite{PhysRevLett.94.153602, johnson_ultrafast_2017} that is native to the trapped ion systems and also realizable for superconducting systems ~\cite{PhysRevLett.122.080502}.
-Note that every logical operation we consider is a proper Pauli-like self-inverse.

-For entangling operations between multiple logical qubits, an $XX$ interaction between the DV subsystems ($\hat{U}_\mathrm{xx} (\theta):=e^{-i\frac{\theta}{2}\hat{\sigma}_x\otimes\hat{\sigma}_x}$) is sufficient.
-Since arbitrary single-qubit rotations together with a two-qubit entangling gate form a universal gate set, the hybrid qubit architecture supports universal quantum computation.
+The logical $X$ operation ($\hat X_L$) is implemented by applying a Pauli $X$ operation $\hat{\sigma}_x$ on the spin qubit.
+The logical $Z$ operation ($\hat Z_L$) can be implemented by either a product of the spin phase-flip and the oscillator parity operator, i.e., $\hat{\sigma}_z\otimes \hat\Pi_b$, or a spin-dependent displacement followed by a phase-flip, i.e., $\hat \sigma_z \hat D(-2\alpha \hat\sigma_x)$.
+The displacement-type logical $Z$ operation can be realized by using a spin-dependent force~\cite{PhysRevLett.94.153602, johnson_ultrafast_2017} that is native to the trapped-ion systems and also realizable for superconducting systems ~\cite{PhysRevLett.122.080502}.
+For entangling operations between multiple logical qubits, an $XX$ interaction between the DV subsystems $e^{-i\frac{\theta}{2}\hat{\sigma}_x\otimes\hat{\sigma}_x}$ is sufficient to form a universal gate set when combined with logical single-qubit gates.

-We analyze the evolution of a logical state under the dynamics generated by local Markovian errors and a recovery dissipation designed to suppress them.
-We consider the error set $\mathcal{E}$ given by

-which consists of qubit Pauli errors ($\hat{\sigma}_x,\ \hat{\sigma}_z$), thermal loss ($\hat{a},\ \hat{a}^\dagger$), and bosonic dephasing ($\hat{n}$) acting on the oscillator.
-The time evolution of a system coupled to a Markovian bath can be described by the Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) master equation: